gaurav16goel/msteams-docs/msteams-platform/concepts/tabs/tabs-update-remove.md

 ![Screenshot of the removal page for a simple example app, giving the user the option of whether to delete the map when the tab is removed](~/assets/images/tab_removal.png)

+## Update/Remove a tab using mobile clients

+> [!NOTE]
+> Mobile devices do not support updation/removal of tabs.

 ## Removal page example

 The following excerpt shows an example tab-removal page.